amihart/SBZ80LIB/README.md

 -  'Input: ID number for register
 -  'Output: The register's name as a string
   -  `EMUREGNAME$(ID%)`
--  'Input: Either numerical ID or string  name of register
+-  'Input: String  name of register
 -  'Output: The bit-width of the register
-  -  `EMUREGSIZE%(ID)`
+  -  `EMUREGSIZE%(r$)`
--  'Input: ID or name of register and a value
+-  'Input: String name of register and a value
 -  'Output: Sets the register to the specified value
-  -  `EMUREG ID, VALUE%`
+  -  `EMUREG r$, VALUE%`
--  'Input: ID or name of register
+-  'Input: String name of register
 -  'Output: Returns the value within a specified register
   -  `EMUREG%(ID)`
 -  'Input: A memory address and a byte